barnacl437/cyanmatrx/README.md

 Follow the generic how to install [here](https://github.com/FirefoxCSS-Store/FirefoxCSS-Store.github.io). by default it will use Intel One Mono and system default monospace font if not presented.
 Install the font at this [Intel official repo](https://github.com/intel/intel-one-mono).

+tip: you can make the tab minimum visible text width by setting a higher number for `browser.tabs.tabMinWidth` in <a href="about:config">`about:config`</a>

 bored reading? yeah i ran outta words too, some prtscn-s below:

 ![new tab and lots of other tabs](/prtscn/image.png)